Network Optimisation Program – Rail

 Addressing these problems through a program approach would enable the consistent use of data to maximise the productivity of smaller investments and enable a consistent deﬁnition of service levels across jurisdictions.

-The initiative would identify and prioritise a program of works nationally to help maximise the existing productive capacity of the rail network, which could delay the need for some large-scale investments.
+The proposal would identify and prioritise a program of works nationally to help maximise the existing productive capacity of the rail network, which could delay the need for some large-scale investments.

-Appendix B provides a list of submissions received by Infrastructure Australia in relation to this program initiative.
+Appendix B provides a list of submissions received by Infrastructure Australia in relation to this program proposal.

-This initiative was originally included on the Infrastructure Priority List under the combined Network Optimisation Program initiative and was subsequently separated in 2018.
+This proposal was originally included on the Infrastructure Priority List under the combined Network Optimisation Program proposal and was subsequently separated in 2018.

 Proponent(s) to be identified.